University Policies

 For Total University Withdrawal

-Regular scheduled classes are classes that meet at least once a week during the regular scheduled Fall/Spring Semester or Summer Session.
+Regularly scheduled classes are classes that meet at least once a week during the regularly scheduled Fall/Spring Semester or Summer Session.

 Fall and Spring Semesters

-A student who has registered and then officially and totally withdraws from Western Illinois University in accordance with established University procedures on or before the tenth class day of the semester shall receive refund/credit for all tuition, mandatory fees and pro-rated credit for room and board charges.
+A student who has registered and then officially and totally withdraws from Western Illinois University in accordance with established University procedures on or before the tenth class day of the semester shall receive refund/credit for all tuition and mandatory fees as well as pro-rated credit for room and board charges.

 A student who officially and totally withdraws after the tenth class day of the semester shall be entitled to a refund/credit of tuition, mandatory fees, and room and board charges as follows: